 When you define custom row groups, you’ll work with the Primary column in a sheet to create a hierarchy.
 Here are the ways that you can go about this:

-- Use an existing value—type an existing Primary column value of a row in your sheet to group Jira issues.
-It's important to make sure that you type the Primary Column value exactly as it appears in the sheet.
+- Use an existing value: Enter an existing Primary column value of a row in your sheet to group Jira issues.
+Make sure that you type the Primary Column value exactly as it appears in the sheet.

 Keep the following in mind when defining row groups:

-- Issues that don’t have a grouping value set in Jira will be placed in a hierarchy named “Field ‘[Group]’ not set”.
+- Issues with no grouping value set in Jira will appear in a hierarchy named “Field ‘[Group]’ not set.”

-- If “Maintain JIRA hierarchy grouping: Epic, Story, Task, Subtask, etc.” is checked in the workflow, and a parent issue doesn’t have a group by value set in Jira, the child rows will fall under the “Field ‘[Group]’ not set” hierarchy also.
+- If “Maintain JIRA hierarchy grouping: Story, Task, Subtask, etc.” is checked in the workflow, and a parent issue doesn’t have a group by value set in Jira, the child rows will fall under the “Field ‘[Group]’ not set” hierarchy.
 To resolve this, uncheck the maintain Jira hierarchy option in your workflow or consider other row grouping options.

-- When using custom row groups to sort rows beneath Primary Column values in the sheet, you must define the entire ancestry in your row grouping configuration.
+- To sort rows beneath Primary Column values in the sheet, you must define the entire ancestry in your row grouping configuration.
 Otherwise, the custom row group you set up will appear as a new parent row at the bottom of the sheet.